Educational and professional requirements

 - Research areas in food and pharmaceutical companies, universities and hospitals directing or conducting experiments to answer critical nutrition questions and find alternative foods or nutrition recommendations for the public

-More career information is available here from the Academy of Nutrition and Dietetics.
+A complete list is available here.
+More career information is available from the Academy of Nutrition and Dietetics.